madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 EndSection
 ```

 There are some more hints to try [here](http://askubuntu.com/questions/766725/annoying-flickering-in-16-04-lts-chrome).
-For Chrome I also tried force-enabling GPU rasterization for all layers, via `chrome://flags/#enable-gpu-rasterization`.
+For Chrome, I also tried force-enabling GPU rasterization for all layers, via `chrome://flags/#enable-gpu-rasterization`, but with *uxa* it works fine without it.

 ###High DPI